timopaehrisch/pyBTCProxy/README.md

 # pyBTCProxy
-pyBTCProxy is a proxy application which allow Core Lightning (CLN, and possibly lnd, eclair or other Lightning implementations) with a pruned Bitcoin node.
+pyBTCProxy is a proxy application which allows Core Lightning (CLN, and possibly lnd, eclair or other Lightning implementations) to run with a pruned Bitcoin node.

 ## lnd and eclair users please read this!
 Please note that my motivation to write this script was to run my Core Lightning (CLN) node with a pruned Bitcoin node, so 99% of development and testing was done with CLN.
 I did a quick test run with an lnd instance, which started up, connected and synced the network graph via pyBTCProxy just like normal, but I did not check how lnd reacts when it tries to retrieve a block that has been pruned (timeouts, retries etc.).
 I could need some help here, so please share your experience, if you run pyBTCProxy with lnd, eclair or anything else.
 I only tested pyBTCProxy with the Bitcoin Core implementation of bitcoind.